revati-naik/ROS_ariac/group7_rwa2/README.md

 This is README to run the ROS package created for RWA2.

 ## **Package Name: group7_rwa2**
+This package consists of a listner (ROS Program) to get the sensor/camera data on the screen.

 ## **Dependencies**
   * ROS Melodic